 Well, what you do in any market: eating, walking along the stalls and bargaining for a souvenir.

 If you visit the Amphawa floating market maybe you have time to visit the Wat Amphawan Chetiyaram or the King Rama II Memorial Park (also called Phuttha Loet La or King Buddhalertla Naphalai Memorial Park).
 You can check the location on my map.

 Very close to this market is the other one over the railway tracks: Mae Klong.
 It’s right before the last train stop.
 Its attractive is to see how the people pick up the stalls before the train arrives.
 You need to check if the train runs on those dates and what time it arrives (you can ask for the information in your hotel or in the bus station before going there).
 Since the market is the last train stop you’ll see ‘the show’ twice, arriving and leaving station.

 If you’re going to overnight in Amphawa there is another interesting thing to do: getting on a boat along the river to see the dance of the fireflies (more numerous during the wet season).

-To know how to get to the markets that I’ve mentioned at the start of this post check the links there.
-But note that since 25th October 2016 the van service which departs from Victory Monument has been removed and these links can be out dated.
+First, you need to know that since 25th October 2016 the van service which departs from Victory Monument has been removed.
+From that place, transport to the markets departed.
 This van stop has been relocated to 3 different bus stations: Mo Chit, Ekkamai and Sai Tai mai.

 To get to the Amphawa floating market and Mae Klong market from Bangkok you should go to Mo Chit 2 Bus Terminal (you can see the station on my map).
 From there the vans depart to both destinations.
 First, we went to Mae Klong and when we finished we took a Sorng-Taa-Ou behind the market and we went to the floating market.
 To return to Bangkok there is a van stop near the floating market.
 All these places are marked on my map.